iitc-project/ingress-intel-total-conversion/USERGUIDE.md

 **Background / Street Map / Base Layer:**
 All these refer to the same thing.
 The base layer is stored across sessions.
 The default one uses OpenStreetMap data with a style that resembles the default Ingress one.
 There are other styles available.

 The layers from Google Maps are available as well.
 Google requires that their maps are only displayed with their tools.
 Therefore they cannot be as tightly integrated as the OpenStreetMap ones.
-That’s the reason why they lag behind.
+That’s the reason why they lag behind when zooming or dragging the map.

 **Portals:**
 You can filter portals by level.
 Select the ones you want to see in the layer chooser.
 If lower level portals are striked-through, this means you need to zoom in further to see them.
 This is a server limitation, not one in IITC.
 Your settings are discarded after a reload.

 **Resonators:**
 Resonators are shown at their actual positions if you zoom in close enough.
+They become lighter the less energy they have left.
+They are color coded to show their level.

 **Fields / Links:**
 They are handled the same way portals are, see above.